Job Opening: Regional Director, Southeastern Region

 - Be able to work during non-standard hours for meetings and events

-We offer a comprehensive benefits package, a great work environment and opportunity to work with a committed, engaged team.
+We offer a comprehensive benefits package and an opportunity to work with a committed, engaged team.

 The North Carolina Community Foundation is committed to ensure and provide equal employment opportunities for all people employed by or seeking employment with NCCF without regard to race, ethnicity, color, age, religion, sexual orientation, citizenship, gender, national origin, veteran status or any other protected category under state or federal law.